cryptool-io/sc-cryptool-rs/README.md

 - **release** (_timestamp: u64, signature: ManagedBuffer, overcommitted: MultiValueEncoded<ManagedAddress>_) -> _OperationCompletionStatus_

-  - Once the End Date is exceeded, calling the release endpoint sends fees to the Platform, Group, and Ambassador Wallets (and potentially to Overcommitter Wallets if applicable).
+  - Calling the release endpoint sends fees to the Platform, Group, and Ambassador Wallets (and potentially to Overcommitter Wallets if applicable).
   - If there are more transactions than the blockchain limit, the function returns _interrupted_, so this endpoint needs to be called again.
 Otherwise, it returns _completed_.
 Please keep in mind that if the function returns _interrupted_, the next call needs to have the exact same parameters (so even if the function reaches the _overcommited_ step and returns _interrupted_, the next call needs to have the original overcommited list as parameter)
   - Signature data format: signed(timestamp + pool_id + deployer_address).